Customization

 Other tagged or untagged layers will be excluded.

-Without color tags
+Without color tags (Export Layers and Edit Layers only)

 Processes only layers without a color tag.